robinsdeepak/tourist-places/README.md

-# Tourist Places App - Multi-Tech Implementation
+# Tourist Places App - From Static HTML to Component-Based Architectures

 Welcome to the **Tourist Places App** repository!
 This project showcases the development of a simple tourist places application using different technologies: